ChimeraOS/chimeraos/README.md

 This is a fully automated install script that creates an immediately usable TV gaming experience based on Arch Linux.
 The only interface is Steam big picture mode.
 It can be thought of as an alternative to SteamOS.

-The ultimate goal of gamerOS is to be hands down the best and most reliable way to play games with a controller on your TV.
+The ultimate goal of gamerOS is to be hands down the best and easiest way to play games with a controller on your TV.
 You should be able to play any Linux, Windows, or console game for which emulation is possible, out of the box with no configuration required.

 gamerOS is nowhere near its stated goal and is currently highly experimental.
 After installing you will have a basic Arch Linux install that is able to play Steam games in Steam big picture mode.